HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Wildlife Conservation/Marine Biologist.md

 Welcome to the Marine Biologist Interview Preparation !
 This resource is designed to help you ace your Marine Biologist interviews with confidence.

+Agriculture and Environmental Science is a multidisciplinary field that focuses on understanding the relationship between agriculture and the environment.
+It encompasses various branches like soil science, plant science, and ecology, aiming to develop sustainable agricultural practices that minimize negative environmental impacts.
+On the other hand, Wildlife Conservation is the practice of protecting and managing wild animal and plant species and their habitats.
+It involves studying and monitoring wildlife populations, conducting research, and implementing conservation strategies to ensure the long-term survival of species.
+Within this field, Marine Biologists specifically concentrate on studying marine organisms and their ecosystems, working towards conserving and protecting marine biodiversity and habitats through research, conservation planning, and policy development.

 ## 🚀 Overview

 Whether you're a seasoned Marine Biologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Marine Biologist interviews to help you prepare and succeed.